Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 On rare occasions we may have to cancel due to adverse weather conditions .

-Yes, at an additional cost as we use a separate bus company for this service.
-The cost is $18 from the Cairns City area and $24 from the Outer Suburbs and Northern Beaches.
+Yes to most hotels, at an additional cost as we use a separate bus company for this service.
+The cost is $24 from the Cairns City area and $35 from the Outer Suburbs and Northern Beaches.
 This is a return transfer and needs to be pre-booked.

 The bus also picks up for other tour operators so it is imperative you are at your allocated pick up spot in good time – at least 5 minutes early – the bus will not wait for late guests as it has to operate to a schedule